Danny Woodhead: Golf career

 At the end of his NFL career, Woodhead, a scratch golfer in high school who picked it up again in college, and especially while in San Diego, was able to qualify for the 2021 U.S. Amateur Four-Ball tournament at Chambers Bay, a major championship venue.

 In 2022, Woodhead reached the Final Qualifying Round of the U.S. Open.
 Woodhead missed in the round by being +10.

 Later, he qualified for the Nebraska Amateur Championship as medalist (low score in stroke play), and his swing coach noted the goal is a Masters Tournament qualification through winning the U.S. Mid-Amateur Golf Championship.

 Personal life

-Woodhead grew up in a close knit family and was homeschooled until the ninth grade.
+Woodhead was homeschooled until the ninth grade.
 Like him, both of his parents attended Chadron State and his father, Mark, played wide receiver for the Chadron State Eagles in the late 1970s.

 Woodhead and his wife, Stacia, began dating when they were freshmen in high school.
 Together they have four children: Sis, William, Mae Mae and Hopie.

 Woodhead hosts a weekly podcast with fellow NFL Veteran Matt Slauson.
 Woodhead and Slauson talk about their NFL careers, life in retirement, tell stories, and give advice.